"A Framework for Scientific Papers?" is intended to help students use one framework to structure scientific papers.

 The term "hypothesis" is used in many ways.
 On one hand, "hypothesis" is used for very general models of the world or universe (Giere, 2001; Lovelock and Margulis, 1974).
 On the other hand, hypotheses refer to specific predictions that can be statistically tested (Sokal and Rohlf, 1987).
 In my experience, many students are legitimately confused about the many types of hypotheses that they encounter.

 When asked to develop a hypothesis, many students write vague statements somewhere between general models and testable predictions.
 I hypothesize that confusion about the different roles of hypotheses may contribute to the difficulties that students have with developing specific hypotheses.
 Therefore, AFSP establishes a dichotomy: dividing hypotheses into two separate types that reflect two important roles for hypotheses:

 2) "Measurable hypotheses," that are specific, testable predictions of the outcomes of individual experiments.

 The General/Measurable dichotomy supports the application of the reasoning principles reviewed in "Reasoned Writing."
 General Hypotheses are typically tested (supported or rejected) by many experimental studies through induction(although Strong Inference can also be used to test General Hypotheses; Platt 1964).
 In contrast, Measurable Hypotheses are typically rejected using data from a specific experiment through deduction.
-Similarly, developing and testing General Hypotheses contributes to evaluation skills, whereas developing and testing Measurable Hypothesis contributes to analytical skills (Bloom et al., 1956).
+Educationally, developing and testing General Hypotheses contributes to evaluation skills, whereas developing and testing Measurable Hypothesis contributes to analytical skills (Bloom et al., 1956).